aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 plan.addRule(backup.BackupPlanRule.monthly1Year(otherVault)); // Use `otherVault` for this specific rule
 ```

-you can backup VSS(Volume Shadow Copy Service)-enabled Windows applications running on Amazon EC2 instances.
-If the application has VSS writer registered with Windows VSS, then AWS Backup creates a snapshot that will be consistent for that application.

 This can be used by the windowsVss parameter, and the default value of this parameter is false.

 ```ts